-In fiscal year 2021-2022, GWP budgeted approximately \$2,500,000 to fund a contractor to conduct tree-trimming activities as directed by GWP staff.
+In fiscal year 2022-2023, GWP had budgeted approximately \$2,500,000 to fund a contractor to conduct tree-trimming activities.
 For the fiscal year 2022-2023, GWP has increased its tree-trimming budget by approximately \$300,000 for enhanced tree-trimming activities; these enhancements may include larger clearances, expansion of tree-trimming to nearby trees not directly under power lines, and other clearing of hazardous vegetation near power lines.